 - Less than 16% of South Africans get help for mental illnesses

 More information on depression in women

 How do black women experience depression?

-Black families don’t always know how to recognize depression.
-If a black woman suffers from a mental disorder, it is seen as weakness, and it is intolerable for a black woman to be weak.
-Black women are viewed as nurturers, caretakers and healers of other people, and are supposed to be strong.
-They are often told to just ‘snap out of it’’.
+Black families don’t always know how to recognise depression.
+If a black woman has a mental disorder, it is seen as weakness, and it is intolerable for a black woman to be weak.
+Black women are viewed as nurturers, caretakers and healers of other people and are supposed to be strong.
+They are often told to ‘snap out of it’’.
 Talking to people about your problems can sometimes be considered “complaining.”
 Visiting a therapist is for ‘’crazy’’ people.

 It’s also a cultural thing for black families to lean heavily on religion above other means of support. ‘’Pray yourself out of it’’.
-Sometimes black culture leans on religion so much THAT we let it replace other necessary means of mental health care.
-Spiritual healing powers cannot be disregarded, however, there is a danger that patients with chronic cases of depression will go undiagnosed and therefore untreated, which could lead to suicide.
+Sometimes black culture relies on faith so much THAT we let it replace other necessary means of mental health care.
+Spiritual healing powers cannot be disregarded.
+However, there is a danger that patients with chronic cases of depression will go undiagnosed and, therefore, untreated, which could lead to suicide.
 According to research, depression is present in 90% of suicides.

-One of the myths around depression is also that ‘’it is normal’’ for certain people to feel depressed, for example: teenagers, old people, new mothers, menopausal women or those with chronic illnesses.
-Truth is depression is not a normal part of life for anyone.
+One of the myths around depression is that ‘’it is normal’’ for certain people to feel depressed, such as teenagers, old people, new mothers, menopausal women, or chronic illnesses.
+The truth is depression is not a normal part of life for anyone.
 Black women are statistically the most under-treated for depression.